We think this TV show stands out for:

 The main characters are admirable for tween boys and girls.
 Topanga is an intelligent, strong-willed young lady, dedicated to her school work, friends, and Cory while still maintaining an independent personality.
 Cory is creative, thoughtful, and insightful, and his world consists of discovering the strength of relationships with family and friends.

-Overall, the show allows kids to explore realistic situations from the safety of their couches.
+Overall, Boy Meets World allows kids to explore realistic situations from the safety of their couches.
 Parents may gain insight into the confusion or concerns of their own kids while enjoying a look at what makes up this boy's world.

-Families can talk about how their own kids might relate to some of the issues Cory faces.
+Families can talk about how their own kids might relate to some of the issues Cory faces on Boy Meets World.
 Is Cory typical/average?

 Cory's parents empower their son to make decisions and think through situations -- is this something your parents do?
 Why do his parents give him so much trust?

 - Cast: Ben Savage, Danielle Fishel, Rider Strong

 - Topics: Friendship, Great Boy Role Models, Great Girl Role Models